 Defamation Act Problems

-The problem with the Defamation Act 2013 is it requires sites to identify and verify the real identity of their users.
+The problem with the UK Defamation Act 2013 is it requires sites to identify and verify the real identity of their users.
 Let me say that again.
 You must give your real name AND have it verified before most sites will allow you to post.
 Does this apply to:

 - Forums – Yes!